Editing is everything.

 Your editor needs to do it for monies

-If you really want to write for monies, and pay the mortgage doing it, you’ve got to go all in with an editor who wields their Red Pen of Doom for monies, too.
+If you really want to pay the mortgage writing full time, you’ve got to go all in with an editor who wields their Red Pen of Doom for monies, too.

 Not your husband or wife or best friend.
-Not a coworker.
-Not a friend who also writes something sort of close to what you’re doing, even if they write for monies.
-You need somebody who edits for cash.
+Not a coworker or a buddy who writes something sort of close to what you’re doing, even if they do it full time.

 It’s an achy breaky big mistakey to use a non-pro as your editor.
 Friends and family may be great readers of books but horrible at editing.
 Either way, you’ll take what they say far too personally.